What Medications Treat Shingles?

-Pain medication is often necessary as the pain level is very high in many people.
+- Prescription pain medication is often necessary as the pain level is very high in many people.
 The pain is often so intense that people cannot have any clothing touch the skin area with shingles.
 Drugs such as oxycodone (Oxycontin, Roxicodone), morphine, amitriptyline (Elavil, Endep), or gabapentin (Neurontin), in addition to topical creams, are often required to help manage the pain.
 Lidocaine and/or capsaicin (Qutenza, Capzasin) are also occasionally used on the affected area; both are used after the blisters resolve for control of pain in postherpetic neuralgia.

-Postherpetic neuralgia (PHN) may require additional medications such as opioids (for example, oxycodone, morphine) to control pain.
+- Postherpetic neuralgia (PHN) may require additional medications such as opioids (for example, oxycodone, morphine) to control pain.
 PHN is the pain that remains in some people even after the rash goes away.
 Some patients do not respond to common pain-management therapies and may need to be referred to a pain-management specialist.
 Drugs usually prescribed for seizures and other nerve-related problems, gabapentin and pregabalin, have been effective in reducing pain in some patients with shingles, including those with PHN.

 - An indication for a drug used to previously treat restless leg syndrome was approved by the FDA in 2012 to treat nerve-related pain seen in PHN.
 The drug is gabapentin enacarbil (Horizant), an antiepileptic, and was approved for PHN pain treatment after clinical trials showed the drug was safe and effective.
 PHN pain has been difficult to treat; this drug may help a significant number of shingles patients that develop PHN.

-Sometimes topical corticosteroids are used to decrease inflammation and pain, but they should be used only under the supervision of a health-care professional since, in some patients, corticosteroids may make the infection worse.
+- Sometimes topical corticosteroids are used to decrease inflammation and pain, but they should be used only under the supervision of a health-care professional since, in some patients, corticosteroids may make the infection worse.
 Topical medications may be used to soothe the area or prevent infection (see above, home treatments).